mlc-ai/web-llm/README.md

 Here, we go over the high-level idea.
 There are two elements of the WebLLM package that enables new models and weight variants.

-- `model_url`: Contains a URL to model artifacts, such as weights and meta-data.
+- `model`: Contains a URL to model artifacts, such as weights and meta-data.
-- `model_lib_url`: A URL to the web assembly library (i.e. wasm file) that contains the executables to accelerate the model computations.
+- `model_lib`: A URL to the web assembly library (i.e. wasm file) that contains the executables to accelerate the model computations.

 Both are customizable in the WebLLM.